Seminole Gulf Railway: History

 In 1967, the Seaboard Air Line and the Atlantic Coast Line merged to form the Seaboard Coast Line Railroad (who later merged with the Chessie System in the 1980s to form CSX).
 The mergers brought all of the track under a single owner and led to consolidation of the two routes and abandonment of redundant trackage.
 This included the SAL's original route through downtown Sarasota (which was removed in 1968), the ACL's tracks between Bradenton and Matoaka, and the consolidation of the east–west parallel track through Fruitville to a single track (using the former SAL track).

 Legacy Trail on former right of way at milepost 898 near Laurel.
 The trail's mile markers match the railroad's mileposts.

 After taking over the line in 1987, Seminole Gulf continued to carry the Ringling Bros. and Barnum & Bailey Circus to their Venice headquarters up until 1990, when the circus relocated their headquarters to Tampa.
 The circus relocated to Tampa mainly due to the fact that the Venice segment of the rail line could no longer support their rail equipment due to the rough condition of the track.
 As previously mentioned, the line was abandoned from Venice to Palmer Ranch in 2004 due to decreased demand and the heavily deteriorated condition of the tracks and bridges.
 The track from Palmer Ranch to central Sarasota was abandoned in 2019.

+In 2020, Seminole Gulf improved a stretch of track around Myrtle Street west of US 301.
+The improvements included adding siding and rebuilding a small spur to serve as a small storage yard.